 Many girls work 1 or 2 cookie booths each year, but if you’ve got big goals, you’ll definitely want to step up your booth sale game!
 By working more booths, you’ll expose yourself to new customer markets that you wouldn’t otherwise have access to and you’ll gain a ton of experience talking to customers.

 2. Don’t underestimate the power of knocking on doors

 Just like booth sales, going door-to-door in your neighborhood is an excellent way to tap into new customers.
 Be sure to bring along your favorite adult and choose a time when people will be home but not too busy—you wouldn’t want to interrupt their meal.

-3. Keep track of your customers each year and check in on their supply throughout the sale
+3. Keep track of your customers each year and check in on their supply throughout the program

 Building customer loyalty is an important part of being a successful entrepreneur!
-Keep track of your customers each year so that you can contact them at the beginning of the sale and help them restock at the middle and end of the sale, too.
+Keep track of your customers each year so that you can contact them at the beginning of the program and help them restock at the middle and end of the program, too.

 4. Always have inventory and order cards on hand